Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Two different ways to compactify the moduli space of pseudo-holomorphic disks in the direct product

-Let $z \notin \frak O^+$.
-Then the complex structure $j_{\frak z_i}$ is the standard complex structure $j$ in a neighborhood of $z$.
+Let $z \notin \mathfrak O^+$.
+Then the complex structure $j_{\mathfrak z_i}$ is the standard complex structure $j$ in a~neighborhood of $z$.
 We define

 in a neighborhood of $z$.
-The notation in (\ref{eq1289}) is similar to (\ref{eq1288}).
-We however remark that in (\ref{eq1289}) we work on the product space $X_1 \times X_2$ and use $z$ parametrized family of connections to define exponential map and parallel transport.
-The complex structure of the source curve is the standard one.
+The notation in \eqref{eq1289} is similar to \eqref{eq1288}.
+We however remark that in \eqref{eq1289} we work on the product space $X_1 \times X_2$ and use $z$ parametrized family of connections to define the exponential map and the parallel transport.

-By Definition \ref{defn1254} (1) it is easy to see that (\ref{eq1289}) coincides with (\ref{eq1288}) on the overlapped part and define (\ref{eq128787}).
+By Definition~\ref{defn1254}\,(1), it is easy to see that \eqref{eq1289} coincides with \eqref{eq1288} on the overlapped part and define \eqref{eq128787}.

 The definition of the linearization map